Same-sex couples have a huge amount of creative freedom with their wedding day.

 Discuss it with your officiant first to find out what your venue allows (some registry offices may be stricter), but exchanging vows that come from the heart are a beautiful moment in a ceremony.

 Same-sex weddings or blessings cannot take place in Anglican churches in England and Wales currently, but they began in Scotland in 2017.
 If you are marrying in the Scottish Episcopal Church, speak to your clergy about rules around what is allowed in your vows.

 Speeches At a Same-Sex Wedding

-At a traditional wedding reception, speeches are given in the following order: father of the bride, groom, best man.
+At a traditional wedding reception, speeches are given in the following order: father of the bride speech, groom speech, then a speech from the best man.

 Mix this up!
 Speeches are one area of a wedding where you don’t need to be bogged down by rules, the only piece of advice to follow is to keep the toasts short (and funny!) for the benefit of your guests.

 Some ideas include: both fathers of the bride giving a speech at a lesbian wedding or both fathers of the groom at a gay wedding; the couple themselves giving a joint speech instead of the “groom’s speech”; and the “best man’s speech” can be done by either of the chief attendants.
 It really is completely up to the couple.

 If wedding speeches aren’t your thing at all, then we love the idea of a video made by all the bridesmaids and groomsmen, a song (like Tom from McFly), or play a Mr and Mrs Quiz style game with the couple instead that gets your guests involved.